 III.1.11.1 Resource Output or Consumption and Demand Reduction.

-The ISO shall have the authority to direct any Market Participant to adjust the output, consumption or demand reduction of any Dispatchable Resource within the operating characteristics specified in the Market Participant’s Offer Data, Supply Offer, Demand Reduction Offer or Demand Bid.
+The ISO shall have the authority to direct any Market Participant to adjust the output, consumption or demand reduction of any Dispatchable Resource within the operating characteristics specified in the Market Participant’s Offer Data, Supply Offer, Demand Reduction Offer, Baseline Deviation Offer or Demand Bid.
 The ISO may cancel its selection of, or otherwise release, Pool-Scheduled Resources.
 The ISO shall adjust the output, consumption or demand reduction of Resources as necessary: (a) for both Dispatchable Resources and Non-Dispatchable Resources, to maintain reliability, and subject to that constraint, for Dispatchable Resources, (b) to minimize the cost of supplying the energy, reserves, and other services required by the Market Participants and the operation of the New England Control Area; (c) to balance supply and demand, maintain scheduled tie flows, and provide frequency support within the New England Control Area; and (d) to minimize unscheduled interchange that is not frequency related between the New England Control Area and other Control Areas.

 III.1.11.2 Operating Basis.